 Protection Against Violence

-Protection against Violence and Sexualized Harassment
+Protection against Violence and Sexualized Harrassment

 What Is Sexualized Violence?

-Sexualized discrimination and violence within the meaning of this guideline includes acts that result in sexual harassment, disparagement or discrimination based on gender, sexual orientation or gender identity.
-This includes criminal acts as well as low-threshold acts that those affected perceive as demeaning.
-Sexual harassment within the meaning of the General Equal Treatment Act occurs when sexually specific verbal or non-verbal behavior has the purpose or effect of violating the dignity of the person concerned, which is particularly the case when an intimidating, hostile, humiliating or degrading environment marked by insults is created.
+Sexualized discrimination and violence within the meaning of this guideline cover acts that result in sexual harassment, degradation or discrimination on the basis of gender, sexual orientation or gender identity.
+This includes criminal acts as well as low-threshold acts that affected persons perceive as degrading.
+Sexual harassment within the meaning of the General Equal Treatment Act occurs when sexually explicit verbal or non-verbal behavior has the purpose or effect of violating the dignity of the person concerned, which is particularly the case when an environment characterized by intimidation, hostility, humiliation, degradation or insults is created.

-Examples of forms of sexualized discrimination are:
+Forms of sexualized discrimination include:

-• suggestive, ambiguous or derogatory remarks
+• Insinuating, ambiguous or derogatory remarks

-• sexist remarks or jokes
+• Sexist remarks or jokes

-• harassment via phone, email or WhatsApp
+• Harassment over the phone, email or WhatsApp

-• unnecessary approach, unwanted physical contact
+• Unnecessary approach, unwanted physical contact

-• unsolicited invitations with clear intent
+• Unwanted invitations with clear intentions

 Eine Wissenschaftlerin und ein Wissenschaftler arbeiten hinter einer Glasfassade und mischen Chemikalien mit Großgeräten.